KickItLikeShika/k-means/README.md

 Applied the k-means on a matlab data from Machine learning course from stanford university by Andrew ng.

-We assign the points, then we move the cetroids, that's how it goes.
+We assign the points, then move the cetroids, that's how it goes.

 ## Requirements